f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 Unless you have a special reason to control the update manually, you should setup auto update.
 This reduces the maintaince cost for both F-Droid maintainers and you.
 With auto update enabled, you just need to bump the version and tag a new release.
-F-Droid will check your repo reguarly and update the metadata when there is a new version found.
+F-Droid will check your repo regularly and update the metadata when there is a new version found.
 For Gradle apps with the `versionName` and `versionCode` in the normal location, i.e., the `android` block or the `AndroidManifest.xml`, no special setup is needed.